ErpNetDocs/tech/modules/financials/VAT/defining-vat-and-base-for-vat-entries.md

+---
+uid: defining-vat-and-base-for-vat-entries
+---

-# Defining VAT And Base For VAT Entries
+# Defining VAT and Base for VAT Entries